lambda-fairy/nationstates/README.md

 ## Dependencies

-* GHC 7.10
+* GHC 7.6 or newer

-    + GHC 7.8 support is planned – patches welcome!

 ## Installation